amix/vimrc/sources_non_forked/vim-multiple-cursors/README.md

 let g:multi_cursor_start_key='<F6>'
 ```

-Note that when multicursor mode is started, it selects current word without boundaries, i.e. it behavies like `g*`.
+Note that when multicursor mode is started, it selects current word without boundaries, i.e. it behaves like `g*`.
 If you want to use word boundaries in Normal mode (as `*` does) but still have old behaviour up your sleeve, you can do the following:
 ```
 let g:multi_cursor_start_key='g<C-n>'
 let g:multi_cursor_start_word_key='<C-n>'